Varying-Vagrant-Vagrants/VVV/README.md

 ## Feedback?

 Let us have it!
-If you have tips that we need to know, send them our way at [@jeremyfelt](http://twitter.com/jeremyfelt) or find us in [other ways](http://10up.com).
+If you have tips that we need to know, open a new issue, send them our way at [@jeremyfelt](http://twitter.com/jeremyfelt), or find us in [other ways](http://10up.com).
 Some blog posts have been written documenting the process that may provide insight....

 * [Hi WordPress, Meet Vagrant](http://jeremyfelt.com/code/2013/04/08/hi-wordpress-meet-vagrant/)
 * [Evolving WordPress Development With Vagrant](http://jeremyfelt.com/code/2013/03/17/evolving-wordpress-development-with-vagrant/)